-Planning permission was refused by the local planning authority but was subsequently allowed on appeal; the Appeal Inspector stated that: “the proposal would constitute a good standard of contemporary architectural treatment that would make a positive design contribution to the area.”
+Permission was refused by the local authority, but subsequently allowed on appeal.
+The appeal inspector said: “ . . . the proposal would constitute a good standard of contemporary architectural treatment that would make a positive design contribution to the area.”